xlladdins/xll/docs/Excel4MacrosH-P.md

 **PAUSE**(no\_tool)

-No\_tool    is a logical value specifying whether to display the Resume Macro button when the macro is paused.
-If no\_tool is TRUE, the toolbar is not displayed; if FALSE, the toolbar is displayed; if omitted, the toolbar is displayed unless you previously clicked the close box on the toolbar.
+No\_tool&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to display the Resume Macro button when the macro is paused.
+If no\_tool is TRUE, the toolbar is not displayed; if FALSE, the toolbar is displayed;
+if omitted, the toolbar is displayed unless you previously clicked the close box on the toolbar.

 **Remarks**